 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. Explain and assess the uses and benefits of systems used in manufacturing and production industries
+- Identify and discuss the use of programming in manufacturing and production industries

-2. Apply relevant mathematical and programming principles and techniques to solve manufacturing problems
+- Apply programming principles and techniques to complete tasks and/or solve problems

 |Band||CSP Student Contribution||Field of Education|

 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

 1. Industry Interviews (20%)